 We have been most fortunate for the opportunity to play golf through the pandemic as golf was recognized as a safe outdoor activity for enjoyment at local golf courses with safety protocols in place.
 With over 80 golf courses in ten different golf regions, your options for a stay & play vacation in BC’s backyard are plentiful.
 If you are contemplating a BC golf trip during the current climate, we encourage you to familiarize yourself with current protocols and recommendations prior to your visit:

 British Columbians who wish to travel within BC are advised to plan ahead and be respectful while visiting communities, especially smaller and rural towns.
 The provincial health officer has laid out travel guidelines for everyone travelling to and within BC:

-- Effective August 9, 2021: Recreational travel permitted throughout Canada and from the US (conditions apply);
+- Recreational travel is permitted throughout Canada and from the US (conditions apply);

 - Pre-trip planning and research on available resources at arriving destination;